On The Issues

 - Qasim advocates for protections against anti-LGBTQ+ discrimination, bullying in the work place, in housing, and in our education system, among others.

-As Senator, Qasim will continue to work to ensure equal protection under the law for all Virginians.
+As Congressman, Qasim will continue to work to ensure equal protection under the law for all Virginians.

 Qasim Rashid believes that Virginia’s success is closely tied to a successful immigration policy.
 Qasim recognizes the need to work in a bipartisan manner.
 Accordingly, on the topic of undocumented immigration, Qasim largely agrees with Republican President Ronald Reagan and Republican President George H.W.
 Bush, who sought an immigration policy built on compassion, justice, and fairness.
 President Ronald Reagan declared in 1984, “I believe in the idea of amnesty for those who have put down roots and lived here, even though some time back they may have entered illegally.”